lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 information:

 * Username, a unique account identifier
-* Roles, a multi-select of all roles currently configured in MERLOT
+* Roles, a multi-select of all roles currently configured in Mercury
 * Auth Type, LDAP or Local, if LDAP is selected, the following fields will be greyed out and auto-completed by your LDAP server
 * First Name